platformsh/platformsh-docs/docs/src/frameworks/ez/_index.md

 The two first lines get the remote database and storage from the remote environment and stores it locally in `data/`.
 The third tells to eZ Launchpad to import those data in the Docker stack.

 {{< note >}}
-The storage (images and files) synchronization is optional. eZ Platform provides a [placeholder generator mechanism](https://doc.ezplatform.com/en/latest/guide/images/#setting-placeholder-generator) which allows you to forget about the real images for your local.
+The storage (images and files) synchronization is optional.
+Ibexa DXP provides a [placeholder generator mechanism](https://doc.ibexa.co/en/latest/guide/images/#setting-placeholder-generator) which allows you to forget about the real images for your local.
 {{< /note >}}